Vital Weekly, the webcast: we offer a weekly webcast,

 FACTOR X - TUBEWAY ARMY (CDR by Otcrah Records) *

-SHAUN ROBERT - COMPLETE WORKS (CDR, private) *
+SHAUN ROBERT - COMPLETE WORKS (CDR by Institute For Alien Research) *

 +DOG+ - X8 (CDR by Love Earth Music) *